ashishps1/awesome-low-level-design/solutions/java/src/elevatorsystem/README.md

 - **Add multiple elevators:** Create a list of `Elevator` objects and update the controller logic.
 - **Advanced scheduling:** Implement algorithms for optimal elevator assignment.
-- **Add features:** Such as maintenance mode, emergency stop, or floor display.
+- **Add features:** Such as maintenance mode, emergency stop, or floor elevatorDisplay.

 ---